 Our Apprenticeship Program is a great way to kick-start your career and secure a pathway into our large and diverse workforce.

-For almost a decade, the Thiess Apprenticeship Program (TAP) has been striving for excellence, best practice and innovation.
+For more than a decade, the Thiess Apprenticeship Program (TAP) has been striving for excellence, best practice and innovation.
 Founded in Queensland, it is a centrally coordinated, national program that is recognised Australia wide for delivering consistent, high-quality on-the-job and off-the-job training.

 By combining paid work and training, you will learn the practical skills that we require of our team and gain a nationally recognised qualification along the way.
 All of our block theory components are delivered through nationally registered training organisations and we offer a number of apprenticeships annually through the program.